Tenor-Inc/tenor-android-core/README.md

   compile "com.android.support:support-annotations:${build_version_number}"
 }
 ```
 Additionally, Tenor Android Core runs on Android version 26.0.1.
-Please make sure to add the following lines, if they have not already been added to the root `build.gradle`
+Please make sure to add the following lines, if they have not already been added, to the root `build.gradle`
 ```java
     allprojects {
         repositories {